-get the correct answers, but do insist that students write their answers here.
-Encourage the students to discuss the possible answers in groups of 3-4 students.
-1 .
-Can you think and list some ways in which wood ash is used in your homes or surroundings?
+Q1.
+Can you list some ways in which wood ash is used in your homes or surroundings?

 Some of the uses of ash are given in introduction above.
 Encourage students to write some other uses that they have seen, or more details of above uses if they have seen these in their surroundings.

-2 .
+Some such examples can be making soap, use as fertilizer.

+Q2.
 What do you think ash is made of?

 Ash is the end product of combustion of matter derived from living beings (plants, animals, dung).
 One common answer observed is: carbon or carbonaceous matter.
 Some may say silica or other minerals also.
 While ash is made of mostly minerals, but sometimes it contains some amount of partially burnt carbonaceous material also.

-3 Do you think ash is soluble in water?
+Q3.
+Do you think ash is soluble in water?
 Give reason for your answer.

-Students may answer YES / NO. Encourage them to think whether they can recollect incidences such as cleaning utensils, where ash is mixed with water and if it dissolves completety or some solids remain.
+Students may answer YES / NO. Encourage them to think whether they can recollect incidences such as cleaning utensils, where ash is mixed with water and if it dissolves completely or some solids remain.
 Students must write this (based on their past experience or knowledge about ash) without trying it out.

-4. If water is mixed with ash, would the water wash be acidic, basic, or remain neutral?
+Q4.
+If water is mixed with ash, would the water filtrate be acidic, basic, or remain neutral?

 Encourage students to write any answer.
 Discuss with them what components they think might be present in the mixture that would make it acidic/basic/neutral.
 One common answer we have received is that ash contains a lot of carbon and therefore it would be acidic.
-At a later stage (after doing this unit), students may try dissolving carbon (from "soot: of a flame, of carbon rods) in water and checking it.
+At a later stage (after doing this unit), students may try dissolving carbon (from soot of a flame, or carbon rods obtained from batteries) in water and checking it.